-VistA’s Remote Procedure Call (RPC) Interface was built incrementally over two decades to support a variety of clinical and business clients.
-It is fundamentally insecure and lacks a comprehensive auditing mechanism.

-VistA Adaptive Maintenance (VAM2) is a Veteran-focused Integration Program (VIP) that moves management of this essential Interface from VistA to the cloud.
-This transfer enables a variety of security upgrades and functional migrations without changing either VistA or its clients in any way.

-Specifically, VAM2 provides comprehensive, cloud-based monitoring and security of the RPC interface and migration of a representative subset of that interface to backward compatible, secure, cloud hosted microservices with a national footprint.

-VAM2 will be hosted in production within the VA’s Enterprise Cloud (VAEC) using Amazon Web Services (AWS) and leverage the AWS CloudWatch service.
+The VistA Adaptive Maintenance – VA Enterprise Cloud (VAM VAEC) Security provides a new, modern, real-time, cloud-native monitoring and security solution for all remote clients accessing VistA systems migrated to the VAEC.

+VAM provides a quadruple aim of (1) reducing the cost and complexity of maintenance for VistA systems; (2) resolving severe security vulnerabilities within all VistA systems, while (3) taking full advantage of the features and scaling of VA’s new commercial cloud capabilities, and (4) ensuring the safe, secure, and seamless continuity of veteran care and services as VistA systems are migrated to the VAEC.

 Design: Perspectives, Artifacts, and Technical Specifications

-In VAM2, an “RPC Router” sends all RPC traffic into CloudWatch, the AWS COTS Application logging service where it can be processed and analyzed.
-In addition, the Router may re-direct select RPCs to cloud-based microservices allowing VistA functionality to be retired without effecting VistA clients (“emulation”).
+In VAM, an “RPC Mirror” mirrors all RPC traffic into CloudWatch, the AWS COTS Application logging service where it can be processed and analyzed.

 Conceptual Perspective Section

-In the RPC Router, basic client and RPC identification is decoupled from how individual RPCs are secured, logged or emulated.
+In the RPC Monitor, basic client and RPC identification is decoupled from how individual RPCs are secured, logged or emulated.
 A core RPC Engine performs basic RPC handling and delegates policy-based handling to processors (“RPC Handlers”) arranged in a chain of responsibility.
 In keeping with the chain of responsibility pattern, individual RPC Handlers may allow or prevent further processing of an RPC.

 How emulation happens, the criteria used for logging and the policies applied for security are delegated to these RPC Handlers.
 In addition, more complex handling including raising alarms may be handled in COTS middleware delegated to by these Handlers.
 This approach allows for a variety of logging, security and emulation approaches in the same architecture while maximizing the use of third party and COTS facilities.